Kate misses Royal Ascot for second year as she aims for right balance

 The Princess of Wales’ public appearances have increased in recent weeks and she has attended three high profile events.

-The Princess of Wales has pulled out of attending Royal Ascot as she continues to find the right balance following her treatment for cancer.
+The Princess of Wales missed Royal Ascot for the second successive year as she sought the right balance following her cancer treatment.

-Kate is said to be disappointed not to join her husband and the King and Queen at the famous sporting and social occasion in Berkshire.
+Kate was said to have been disappointed not to join husband William and the King and Queen at the famous sporting and social event in Berkshire.

 The princess has been making a gradual return to public duties since it was announced in January she was in remission from cancer.